 The People’s Democratic Republic of Algeria has not yet acceded to the Convention on Cluster Munitions.

-According to a United States (US) Department of State cable released by Wikileaks in 2011, US officials met with Algeria’s Ministry of Foreign Affairs in February 2008 to urge Algeria not to support the creation of a convention “that would interfere with cooperation efforts aimed at non-state parties.”
+According to a United States (US) Department of State cable released by Wikileaks in 2011, US officials met with Algeria’s Ministry of Foreign Affairs in February 2008 and urged Algeria not to support the creation of a convention “that would interfere with cooperation efforts aimed at non-state parties.”

 Algeria participated as an observer in the convention’s First Review Conference in 2015 and attended an international meeting of the convention in 2010.
 This marks its only participation to date in work of the convention.
-Algeria was invited to but did not attend the convention’s Seventh Meeting of States Parties in Geneva in September 2017.
+Algeria was invited to, but did not attend, the convention’s Eighth Meeting of States Parties in Geneva in September 2018.

-Nonetheless, Algeria voted in favor of a key UN General Assembly (UNGA) resolution in December 2017, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Algeria voted in favor of the previous UNGA resolution promoting the convention in 2016, after abstaining from the vote on the first one in 2015.
+Nonetheless, Algeria voted in favor of a key UN General Assembly (UNGA) resolution in December 2018, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Algeria has voted in favor of the annual UNGA resolution promoting the convention since 2016, after abstaining from the vote in 2015, when the resolution was first introduced.

 Algeria is a State Party to the Mine Ban Treaty.
-Algeria is also party to the Convention on Conventional Weapons (CCW).
+It is also party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling